Cisco and Fortinet release security patches for multiple products

 Virtual-world tech company owner arrested over alleged $45m investment fraud scheme

-The owner of several metaverse companies has been arrested over an alleged investment fraud scheme that defrauded more than 10,000 victims of over $45 million.
-Last week, the US Department of Justice (DoJ) said that Neil Chandran, a Las Vegas resident, was arrested over allegations of fraud.
-The 50-year-old owns companies operating under the “ViRSE” brand, including Free Vi Lab, Studio Vi, ViDelivery, and ViMarket.
-Chandran’s companies developed virtual-world technologies, including their own cryptocurrency, for use in the companies’ own metaverse.
-ViRSE calls itself “the virtual universe of people, places, and content accessible from any internet-enabled device on this planet.”
+The proprietor of numerous metaverse enterprises has been apprehended for purported involvement in an investment fraud scheme that swindled over $45 million from more than 10,000 victims.
+Recently, the US Department of Justice (DoJ) announced the arrest of Neil Chandran, a resident of Las Vegas, on charges of fraud.
+Chandran, aged 50, is the owner of companies operating under the “ViRSE” umbrella, which includes Free Vi Lab, Studio Vi, ViDelivery, and ViMarket.
+These companies developed technologies for virtual worlds, including their own cryptocurrency, intended for utilization within their respective metaverse platforms.
+ViRSE describes itself as “the virtual universe of people, places, and content accessible from any internet-enabled device on this planet.”

 (ZDNet)